Michael-Bar/Credit_scoring_farmers-prototype/README.md

 # One Acre Fund predictive model

-Prototype proof-of-concept model generating predicted probabilities that *groups* of farmers will default on the repayment deadline (note that real-time model is currently being built into OAF servers using SQL Server 2016).
+Prototype proof-of-concept model generating predicted probabilities that *groups* of farmers will default on the repayment deadline.
+The SQL SP release version is [here](https://github.com/Michael-Bar/Credit_scoring_farmers).

 ## Overview